 - All parties work cooperatively to reach the best possible mutually acceptable resolution.

-- An agenda is prepared for each meeting and detailed “progress notes” are made and circulated.
+- An agenda is prepared for each meeting and detailed “progress reports” are made and circulated.

 - Your legal professionals will assist you and your spouse by conducting settlement discussions to provide legal advice and assist in the process.
 The goal is for you to maintain control over decision making and feel empowered to find creative solutions.